tsl0922/ttyd/README.md

     cmake ..
     make && make install
     ```
     If make && make intsall gives you an error(permission denied).
-Try this
+Try this out
     ```
     sudo make install
     ```